thejduman/UrbanHitchcock-CapstoneDungeon/README.md

 * ProjectSettings - Contains all the Project Settings for Unity and tracks them accordingly

+* QuizData - Contains the .csv files for the quiz game questions

 #### Assets Continued

 * Animation: Features the Animation Settings for objects, particularly the player character